comet-dev/CometJS/README.md

 **C**omet is quick and precise development within your choice of workflow.

-**O**ver complications are never a problem, because Comet keeps it simple but lets you do things on your own.
+**O**ver complications are never a problem because Comet keeps it simple, but lets you do things on your own.

-**M**assive development tools, so you can create your apps with tools that meet your standards.
+**M**assive development tools, so you can create your apps with tools that work at your level of development.

 **E**lements keep your apps looking nice, in a more of an organizational structure.